Compare Auto Insurance in Oklahoma City

-According to a recent report published by Allstate Insurance when it comes to safe driving, Oklahoma City, OK drivers are slightly worse than average.
-OKC ranked 63rd out of 200 cities.
+When it comes to safe driving, Oklahoma City, OK drivers are slightly worse than average.
+According to a recent report published by Allstate Insurance, OKC ranked 63rd out of 200 cities.
 While most US drivers go 10 years without having an accident, drivers here are involved in crashes every 9.4 years.

 Several factors that can impact insurance rates are the weather, driving, and road conditions.

 Oklahoma City has what's called a humid subtropical climate with hot, humid summers and cold winters.
 On average, Oklahoma City sees 36.52 inches of precipitation with most of it falling between March and September.
 Urban flooding and flash floods occur fairly regularly creating major transportation headaches for residents.
-Ice and snowstorms in the winter are another cause of concern for commuters, but snow is the exception rather than the norm with an average of 5.4 snowy days and only 7.6 inches of snow each year.
+Ice and snowstorms in the winter are another cause of concern for commuters.
+But snow is the exception rather than the norm.
+The city only sees an average of 5.4 snowy days and only 7.6 inches of snow each year.

-The condition of Oklahoma City roads has improved significantly since 2005 when the state legislature increased funding to improve roads and bridges.
+The condition of Oklahoma City roads has improved significantly since 2005.
+That was when the state legislature increased funding to improve roads and bridges.
 According to a recent study by TRIP, Oklahoma has improved 25 percent of its roads and fixed half of its bridges.
 These improvements have helped reduce traffic fatalities around the state by 6%.
-Even so, TRIP reports that 81% of the roads have pavement conditions rated as poor or mediocre costing drivers $917 a year in extra vehicle operating costs.
+Even so, TRIP reports that 81% of the roads have pavement conditions rated as poor or mediocre.
+This costs drivers $917 a year in extra vehicle operating costs.

-According to TomTom's annual traffic index report, Oklahoma City is ranked as having the 54th worst traffic congestion in the United States.
-An average commuter spends an additional 18 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes and 68 hours a year for 30 minute commutes.
+According to TomTom's annual traffic index report, Oklahoma City is ranked as having the nation's 54th worst traffic congestion.
+An average commuter spends an extra 18 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes.
+And 68 hours a year for 30 minute commutes.

 Moving violations such as failure to stop, drunk driving, speeding tickets, and accidents can add points to your driver's license.
 You could end up with a bad driving record.
 If that happens your insurer could change your status from preferred to non-standard.
 Then you'd be stuck trying to find an affordable high-risk insurance policy.